centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 ============================ =========================================================================================================================
 host_name                    This directive is used to specify the short name(s) of the :ref:`host(s) <obj_def_host>` that the service "runs" on or is
                              associated with.
-Multiple hosts should be separated by commas. hostgroup_name               This directive is used to specify the short name(s) of the :ref:`hostgroup(s) <obj_def_hostgroup>` that the service
-                             "runs" on or is associated with.
-                             Multiple hostgroups should be separated by commas.
-The hostgroup_name may be used instead of, or in addition to, the host_name directive. service_description;         This directive is used to define the description of the service, which may contain spaces, dashes, and colons
+Multiple hosts should be separated by commas. service_description;         This directive is used to define the description of the service, which may contain spaces, dashes, and colons
                              (semicolons, apostrophes, and quotation marks should be avoided).
 No two services associated with the same host can have the same description.
-Services are uniquely identified with their host_name and service_description directives. servicegroups                This directive is used to identify the short name(s) of the :ref:`servicegroup(s) <obj_def_servicegroup>` that the service belongs to.
-Multiple servicegroups should be separated by commas.
-This directive may be used as an alternative to using the members directive in :ref:`servicegroup <obj_def_servicegroup>` definitions. is_volatile                  This directive is used to denote whether the service is "volatile".
+Services are uniquely identified with their host_name and service_description directives. is_volatile                  This directive is used to denote whether the service is "volatile".
 Services are normally not volatile.
 More information on volatile service and how they differ from normal services can be found :ref:`here <volatile_services>`.
                              Value: 0 = service is not volatile, 1 = service is volatile.